markqvist/RNode_Firmware/README.md

 ## Latest Release

-The latest release, installable through `rnodeconf`, is version `1.67`.
+The latest release, installable through `rnodeconf`, is version `1.68`.
 This release brings the following changes:

-- Improved preamble calculations for better reliability at very low speeds
+- Fixed a bug in high-bandwidth optimisation
+- Fixed a potential memory overflow during firmware update
+- Fixed a bug in LoRa modem status updates
 - Updated bootstrap console with latest packages

 You must have at least version `2.1.3` of `rnodeconf` installed to update the RNode Firmware to version `1.67`.
 Get it by updating the `rns` package to at least version `0.6.4`.